gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 +++

 Go is an awesome language.
-It's simple, powerful, has great tooling and many of really enjoy using it every day.
-However, as it's common with strongly typed languages, we write a good deal of boilerplate to connect things around.
+It's simple, powerful, has great tooling and many of us really enjoy using it every day.
+However, as it usually happens with strongly typed languages, we write a good deal of boilerplate to connect things around.

-In this post we'll have cover mostly three points:
+In this post we'll cover mostly three points:

 1. Why can we build tools with Go that will help reduce boilerplate using code generation.
 2. What are the building blocks for code generation in Go.